mikepartain/PUBLIC_STIGCHECK/README.md

 1. Results are compiled and presented in a rollup spreadsheet in the results folder.
 There will be an XLSX file generated that will provide a listing of findings by device type, open findings, not reviewed findings, percentage of completion of the review, etc.  Additionally there are two tabs in the worksheet that presents a breakdown by device type and also a complete Rollup of all findings.
-The Rollup tab and be filtered to reflec all Failed(open) and not reviewed NETIDs.
+The Rollup tab can be filtered to reflect all Failed(open) and not reviewed NETIDs.
 This can be helpful for remediating those devices with open finding.

 ### StigCheck.py